openstack/keystoneauth/doc/source/migrating.rst

 instead options should be specified as :py:class:`~keystoneauth1.loading.Opt` objects.

-To ensure distinction between the plugins, the setuptools entypoints that plugins register at has been updated to reflect keystoneauth1 and should now
+To ensure distinction between the plugins, the setuptools entrypoints that plugins register at has been updated to reflect keystoneauth1 and should now
 be: keystoneauth1.plugin